 Allow us to introduce you to the treasure trove of natural dandruff shampoos: These incorporate plant-based actives known for fighting off flakes, and they sure do put in the work.

 Natural dandruff shampoos tend to have at least one of these key players:

 - Salicylic acid: "[Salicylic acid] helps to reduce scaling on the scalp," board-certified dermatologist Hadley King, M.D., tells us about dandruff treatments.
 "It can help to gently remove buildup from styling products, pollution, and hard water, as well as gently exfoliate to reduce scaling, without stripping the hair of its natural oils."
 That's why the BHA (and its botanical cousin, willow bark) is formulated into many purifying shampoos.

-- Tea tree oil: The potent essential oil has impressive antibacterial, antifungal, and anti-inflammatory properties, and it's superb at dissolving and removing oil and buildup on the scalp.
-One study even found that using shampoo that contained tea tree oil was an effective way to improve mild to moderate dandruff; specifically, participants who used the oil for four weeks had a 41% improvement in itchy, scaly symptoms.
+- Tea tree oil: The potent essential oil has impressive antibacterial, antifungal, and anti-inflammatory properties1, and it's superb at dissolving and removing oil and buildup on the scalp.
+One study even found that using shampoo that contained tea tree oil was an effective way to improve mild to moderate dandruff2; specifically, participants who used the oil for four weeks had a 41% improvement in itchy, scaly symptoms.

-- Apple cider vinegar: "Because apple cider vinegar is an antimicrobial, anti-yeast, and antifungal, it helps to clean bacteria and other organisms from the skin," says board-certified dermatologist Rachel Nazarian, M.D.
+- Apple cider vinegar: "Because apple cider vinegar is an antimicrobial3, anti-yeast, and antifungal, it helps to clean bacteria and other organisms from the skin," says board-certified dermatologist Rachel Nazarian, M.D.
 (Translation: When the dandruff-causing bacteria don't like the acidic environment, they tend to stop multiplying.)
 "When used for short contact, such as in a shampoo, it is generally safe and well tolerated."

 Best natural dandruff shampoos.